Microsoft Edge runs slow? We got the best fixes for that

 1. Use a faster browser

-If you notice that Edge continues to react very slowly, then before proceeding with the troubleshooting steps below, you should consider switching to a different browser instead.
+If you notice that Edge is slower than Chrome, you should consider switching to a different browser instead before proceeding with the troubleshooting steps below.

-If the Chromium engine is why you chose Edge, then we wholeheartedly recommend you give Opera a try.
-It looks amazing and lightweight, and it is among the fastest browsers in the world.
+If the Chromium engine is why you chose Edge, we wholeheartedly recommend you try Opera One.
+It looks fantastic and lightweight, and it is among the fastest browsers in the world.

-The looks can be further enhanced thanks to the wide array of visual customization tools, and the toolset can also be enriched with the vast library of extensions
+The looks can be further enhanced thanks to the vast array of visual customization tools, and the toolset can also be enriched with the vast library of extensions.

-Besides speed, Opera also prides itself with the privacy it offers its users, providing them with a built-in ad-blocker, and even a VPN that doesn’t have a daily traffic quota.
+Besides speed, Opera One also prides itself on its users’ privacy, providing them with a built-in ad-blocker and even a VPN that doesn’t have a daily traffic quota.

 2. Clear cache and browsing history

-- Open Microsoft Edge and click on the dotted menu.
+1. Open Microsoft Edge and click on the dotted menu.
+Choose Settings.

-You can also use some third-party software to clean your browsing data.
-If you decide to do that, we recommend you CCleaner, because it’s extremely simple to use, and very effective as well.
+You can also use cookie cleaner software to clean your browsing data, especially if Microsoft Edge is slow after the update.
+If you decide to do that, we recommend you CCleaner because it’s straightforward to use and very effective.

-You just have to open the program, check the Internet cache, and other internet files, under Microsoft Edge (you have to do that only once), and hit Analyze, and then Clean when the analysis is finished.
+You have to open the program, check the Internet cache and other internet files under Microsoft Edge (you have to do that only once), hit Analyze, and then Clean when the analysis is finished.

-But to clean Edge files with CCleaner, you have to download the latest version of the software.
+But to clean Edge files with CCleaner, you must download the latest software version.

 This utility is very lightweight, and using it doesn’t require any knowledge except knowing basic English.
-Simply choose what you want to scan or clear, and then confirm what to delete and what to keep.
+Choose what you want to scan or clear, which should help with Microsoft Edge lag.

 3. Set the new location for Temporary Files

-- On the Temporary Internet Files tab, click on Move folder…
+3. On the Temporary Internet Files tab, click Move folder…

-- Choose the new location for the Temporary Internet Files folder (like C:Usersyourname).
+4. Choose the new location for the Temporary Internet Files folder.

-- Open File Explorer, and paste the following into the search bar:
+1. Open File Explorer, and paste the following into the search bar: %systemroot%\system32\drivers\etc

-- Now, right-click on hots file, choose Open with.., and choose Notepad.
+2. Now, right-click on hosts file, choose Open with..,

 # Copyright (c) 1993-2009 Microsoft Corp.